 Archive: Oct 2017

-Composite materials are increasing in popularity in both the automotive and aerospace industries.
+Composite material are increasing in popularity in both the automotive and aerospace industries.
 The rise in popularity of composites is due in part to companies advancing the design flexibility and decreasing the cost of them.
 These two factors could potentially open the door to new opportunities and begin the growth of a broader market for composite parts.

 There are constraints to using composites though.
 They still have an increased cost over metals, and designing the perfect composite for specific applications can be elusive.
 As for the automotive side of composites, many leaders in the industry have come together to find solutions.
 They are focusing on decreasing cost of manufacturing composites while increasing flexibility of the designs.
 Although there is a high cycle time in production which increases costs, new approaches are being looked at to lower these costs.